lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-31-Ackermann-not-PR-I.md

     </span><span class="keyword1 command">by</span> <span class="main">(</span><span class="operator">fastforce</span> <span class="quasi_keyword">simp</span> <span class="quasi_keyword">add</span><span class="main main">:</span> power_add <span class="dynamic dynamic">algebra_simps</span><span class="main">)</span><span>
 </span><span class="keyword1 command">qed</span><</pre>

 I'd like to mention a couple of fine points.

 1. The proofs aren't using Ackermann induction any more, but mostly good old mathematical induction.
 How do you know which to choose?
 Mostly it's trial and error.
 It's often possible to get a proof using the "wrong" induction rule, but with a lot of needless pain.

-2. Sometimes we write integer constants as decimal integers and sometimes as strings of successors (`Suc`).
+2. Sometimes we write natural number constants as decimal integers and sometimes as strings of successors (`Suc`).
 The successor form is necessary for rewriting by recursion equations.
 You can't count on Isabelle magically converting from one form to the other is needed.
 Simplifying by `eval_nat_numeral` translates decimal integers into unary (`Suc`) form, and 1 is always simplified to `Suc 0`.

 ### Monotonicity in the first argument